neilsahai/CS521-FinalProject/README.md

 Mei Han:
 Worked on using random nonces as an alternative to serial nonce incrementation in mining.
-Since this approach is already implemented as an existing solutions, my contribution focused on reviewing and validating the execution of the code in [solo_miner.py](https://github.com/iceland2k14/solominer/blob/main/solo_miner.py)
+Since this approach is already implemented as an existing solution, my contribution focused on reviewing and validating the execution of the code in [solo_miner.py](https://github.com/iceland2k14/solominer/blob/main/solo_miner.py)